-- 4.34 Public speaking on planning applications which come to the Planning Committee is encouraged, although the Public Speaking-Co-ordinator must be contacted at least one working day before the committee you must register in order to do this three working days before the committee.
-Further information on the arrangements for speaking are available on the council's website Public Speaking at Planning Committee - Winchester City Council, Committee Agendas are available one week before the Committee, which will include the officer's report and recommendation.
-Those who have commented on an application are individually notified. - 4.35 Currently Planning Committee is generally held every four weeks on Wednesday's in the Winchester Guildhall.
+- 3.34 Public speaking on planning applications which come to the Planning Committee is encouraged, although you must register in order to do this three working days before the committee.
+Further information on the arrangements for speaking are available on the Public Speaking at Planning Committee Winchester City Council, Committee Agendas are available one week before the Committee, which will include the officer's report and recommendation.
+Those who have commented on an application are individually notified. - 3.35 Currently Planning Committee is generally held every four weeks on Wednesday's in the Winchester Guildhall.
 For applications in the Waterlooville Major Development Area, there is a special Waterlooville Committee held jointly with Havant Borough Council applications will be referred to this committee in-line with the Councils constitution.
 (A copy of the constitution can be found here.)
 The location and frequency for this will vary depending on the applications submitted.
 The website will provide up-to-date information on the latest meetings schedule and location.